What does this measure?

 How do we compare to similar counties?

-Middlesex (15.8 per 1,000 residents) and Essex County had similar rates in 2019.
+Middlesex (18.7 per 1,000 residents) had a slightly higher rate than Essex County in 2024.
 Comparable data for Lake, IL and Westchester, NY was not available.

 Notes about the data

-The City of Lawrence does not report comparable data.
+The City of Lawrence did not report data prior to 2020.
 Property crime includes burglary, larceny, and motor vehicle theft.
 Comparable national data and rates for comparison counties were not available.
-Data for this indicator is expected to be released annually in July.